 The direction of the moving average determines the direction of the envelopes.

-When the envelopes are moving higher, price is in an uptrend.
+When the envelopes are moving higher, the price is in an uptrend.

-When the envelopes are moving lower, price is in a downtrend.When the envelopes are moving sideways, price is neither in an uptrend or downtrend.
-The trend is neutral and price is considered directionless.
+When the envelopes are moving lower, the price is in a downtrend.When the envelopes are moving sideways, the price is neither in an uptrend or downtrend.
+The trend is neutral and the price is considered directionless.

-You should pay attention when price moves above or below the envelopes.
+You should pay attention when the price moves above or below the envelopes.

-If price plunges below the lower envelope, this is considered bearish.
+If the price plunges below the lower envelope, this is considered bearish.

-If price closes above the UPPER envelope, buy.
+If the price closes above the UPPER envelope, buy.

-If price closes below the LOWER envelope, sell.
+If the price closes below the LOWER envelope, sell.

 In the chart below, notice how the 20-day simple moving average (orange line) and the upper and lower envelopes (blue lines) are moving higher.

-See how price managed to close above the moving average?
+See how the price managed to close above the moving average?

 To confirm that the trend has changed from bearish to bullish, you could wait until the price has also closed above the upper envelope.